gouthr/interview/src/studyMaterial/SystemDesign.md

 Netflix design:
 ===============

-To see why let’s look at some impressive Netflix statistics for 2017.
+Let’s look at some impressive Netflix statistics for 2017.

-Netflix has more than 110 million subscribers.
+- Netflix has more than 110 million subscribers.
-Netflix operates in more than 200 countries.
+- Netflix operates in more than 200 countries.
-Netflix has nearly $3 billion in revenue per quarter.
+- Netflix has nearly $3 billion in revenue per quarter.
-Netflix adds more than 5 million new subscribers per quarter.
+- Netflix adds more than 5 million new subscribers per quarter.
-Netflix plays more than 1 billion hours of video each week.
+- Netflix plays more than 1 billion hours of video each week.
 As a comparison, YouTube streams 1 billion hours of video every day while Facebook streams 110 million hours of video every day.
-Netflix played 250 million hours of video on a single day in 2017.
+- Netflix played 250 million hours of video on a single day in 2017.
-Netflix accounts for over 37% of peak internet traffic in the United States.
+- Netflix accounts for over 37% of peak internet traffic in the United States.
-Netflix plans to spend $7 billion on new content in 2018.
+- Netflix plans to spend $7 billion on new content in 2018.

 Finally: Here’s What Happens When You Press Play
 It’s been a long road getting here.
 We’ve learned a lot.
 Here’s what we’ve learned so far:

-Netflix can be divided into three parts: the backend, the client, and the CDN.
+- Netflix can be divided into three parts: the backend, the client, and the CDN.
-All requests from Netflix clients are handled in AWS.
+- All requests from Netflix clients are handled in AWS.
-All video is streamed from a nearby Open Connect Appliance (OCA) in the Open Connect CDN.
+- All video is streamed from a nearby Open Connect Appliance (OCA) in the Open Connect CDN
-Netflix operates out of three AWS regions and can usually handle a failure in any region without members even noticing.
+- Netflix operates out of three AWS regions and can usually handle a failure in any region without members even noticing
-New video content is transformed by Netflix into many different formats so the best format can be selected for viewing based on the device type, network quality, geographic location, and the member’s subscription plan.
+- New video content is transformed by Netflix into many different formats so the best format can be selected for viewing based on the device type, network quality, geographic location, and the member’s subscription plan
-Every day, over Open Connect, Netflix distributes video throughout the world, based on what they predict members in each location will want to watch.
+- Every day, over Open Connect, Netflix distributes video throughout the world, based on what they predict members in each location will want to watch.

 Here’s a picture of how Netflix describes the play process:

 ![alt text](https://c1.staticflickr.com/5/4598/25067243468_6e16c1052a.jpg?__SQUARESPACE_CACHEVERSION=1512840290262)

 Now, let’s complete the picture:
-You select a video to watch using a client running on some device.
+- You select a video to watch using a client running on some device.
 The client sends a play request, indicating which video you want to play, to Netflix’s Playback Apps service running in AWS.
-We’ve not talked about this before, but a big part of what happens after you hit play has to do with licensing.
+- We’ve not talked about this before, but a big part of what happens after you hit play has to do with licensing.
 Not every location in the world has a license to view every video.
 Netflix must determine if you have a valid license to view a particular video.
 We won’t talk about how that works—it’s really boring—but keep in mind it’s always happening.
 One reason Netflix started developing its own content is to avoid licensing issues.
 Netflix wants to release a show to everyone in the world all at the same time.
 Creating its own content is the easiest way for Netflix to avoid worrying about licensing problems.
-Taking into account all the relevant information, the Playback Apps service returns URLs for up to ten different OCA servers.
+- Taking into account all the relevant information, the Playback Apps service returns URLs for up to ten different OCA servers.
 These are the same sort of URLs you use all the time in your web browser.
 Netflix uses your IP address and information from ISPs to identify which OCA clusters are best for you to use.
-The client intelligently selects which OCA to use.
+- The client intelligently selects which OCA to use.
 It does this by testing the quality of the network connection to each OCA.
-It will connect to the fastest, most reliable OCA first.
+- It will connect to the fastest, most reliable OCA first.
 The client keeps running these tests throughout the video streaming process.
 The client probes to figure out the best way to receive content from the OCA.
-The client connects to the OCA and starts streaming video to your device.
+- The client connects to the OCA and starts streaming video to your device.
 Have you noticed when watching a video the picture quality varies?
 Sometimes it will look pixelated, and after awhile the picture snaps back to HD quality?
 That’s because the client is adapting to the quality of the network.
 If the network quality declines, the client lowers video quality to match.
 The client will switch to another OCA when the quality declines too much.
 That’s what happens when you press play on Netflix.

 Original source link with complete details - http://highscalability.com/blog/2017/12/11/netflix-what-happens-when-you-press-play.html